yrguativa/yrguativa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ingeneer of project T.I. developer in ASP Core API and Angular
+- 🔭 I’m currently working as Developer Senior in ASP Core API and Angular
 - 🌱 I’m currently learning machine learning in platzi and udemy

 <!--